-We also asked whether people were able to follow the guidelines that they had been provided.
+People were also asked whether they were able to follow the guidelines provided.
 Most were able to do so; many have installed hand-washing stations at the household, while others had these as part of the response to the Ebola outbreak (2014-16), and were practising social distancing and avoiding large-scale gathering.
 In some cases, Concern has provided basic materials, such as Jerry Cans for water and face masks that are helping people to follow the guidelines.
 One woman from Port Loko described how she has changed her routine and has been "washing my hands regularly as well as my children.
 I do not allow my children to mingle or go outside in the public and I use face mask".
-Of slightly more concern is the understanding of one man in Tonkolili that you should "visit the hospital when you are sick" rather than quarantine, a point re-emphasised by another respondent who said "if you are not feeling well we should go to the hospital".

-"Even when watching movies we ensure social distancing, the social distancing is part of us now and sometimes we joke over it " (Female Respondent, Freetown, July 2020)
+"Even when watching movies we ensure social distancing, the social distancing is part of us now and sometimes we joke over it" (Female Respondent, Freetown, July 2020)

 However, where material such as face masks have not been provided, people are forced to make choices in terms of what they will spend their money on, as one older woman in Port Loko highlighted she has to "prioritize her daily sustenance rather than buying a face mask".
 A further challenge noted in the third round of data collection, in August, was a degree of frustration creeping in to responses, one woman in Port Loko identified how the restrictions and behaviour changes were "becoming boring".
+Respondents were also asked their opinion of those who regularly wear facemasks, with the responses being overwhelmingly positive, considering those wearing masks to "serve as an example for other in the community for safe practice".